 — Daniel Reno Global Wealth Management intern with Merril Lynch

 All Wagner undergraduates must complete the General Education Curriculum set forth in the bulletin of the year that you enroll at Wagner, and you should complete the Business Curriculum set forth in the bulletin of the year that you declare the Business major.

 During your matriculation, there may be changes to the program that will affect you and have been implemented to better prepare you for your career.
 These changes will be dynamically displayed on the website, any questions please contact your Advisor.
 Changes will take effect each fall.

 In fall/spring semesters, all students must take all business classes at Wagner.

-Students wishing to take a summer course away from Wagner must have Program Director and Chair’s approval BEFORE enrolling elsewhere.
+Students wishing to take a summer course away from Wagner must have the Dean’s approval BEFORE enrolling elsewhere.